 On the surface this appears as production which is coordinated through contracting with external parties, but in practice the "contractor collective" exhibits some of the same characteristics as a firm with employees.
 New members are invited to join when they have contributed work to some of the funded projects and the other contributors to those projects find their work to be of an appropriate standard.
-Individuals may also approach the stakeholders directly to seek approval for funding of their work, by submitting a proposal.
 The conventional approach of receiving applications and conducting interviews is eschewed in favour of demonstrated ability to make valued contributions.